On this page

 There is now a large network of medical schools across rural Australia and many medical students spend a large portion of their clinical training in rural areas.
 The available evidence suggests at least equal and probably superior educational outcomes for these students.
 Many of these students would like to pursue a rural career and some have accepted Medical Rural Bonded (MRB) scholarships.
 Others have accepted bonded undergraduate positions.
 Surgeons have played an integral part in the success of these rural medical schools.

-Health and Hospital Networks should be encouraged and funded to create rural Fellow positions across the country in General Surgery, Orthopaedics, and perhaps other surgical specialtie
+- Health and Hospital Networks should be encouraged and funded to create rural fellow positions across the country in general surgery, orthopaedics, and perhaps other surgical specialties

 International Medical Graduates (IMGs)